davidtos/virtual_thread_workshop/README.md

 </details>

 ## (Step 3) - Start using virtual threads
-You can now scrape webpages using multiple Scrape instances that each run on a Platform thread.
-The next step is to implement the same thing, but with Virtual Threads instead of Platform threads.
+You can now scrape webpages using multiple Scrape instances that each run on a Platform Thread.
+The next step is to change it in such a way that it uses Virtual threads instead.
+To do this you can use the Thread class or an Executor.

-Take a good look at how this affect the performance of the scraper.
+Before you make the change take a good look at the performance so you can make a fair comparison between Virtual threads and Platform threads.

 > Make it easy to switch between Virtual and Platform threads, so you can switch between the two to see the difference in performance.
-> Doesn't need to any be fancy commenting out a line of code is fine.
+> Doesn't need to be anything fancy commenting out a line of code is fine.

-# REMOVE
-- show that it doesn't make a difference in performance (you need to measure it, to improve it)
-- tell about the VT and their carrier threads

 ## (Step 4) - Difference between virtual and platform threads
-The scraper is now able to run on either Virtual Threads or on Platform threads.
-To see the impact these Thread have on the Scraper you can play with the following two variables:
+The scraper is now able to run on either Virtual Threads or Platform threads.
+To see the impact these Threads have on the Scraper you can play with the following two variables:

 1. The URL of the scraper
-2. The number of threads you create.
+2. The number of threads/tasks you create.

 The URLs you can use are:
 - http://localhost:8080/v1/crawl/delay/330/57
 - http://localhost:8080/v1/crawl/330/57

-The first end point has a delay between 10 and 200 milliseconds, forcing the threads to block and wait for a number of milliseconds.
+The first endpoint has a delay between 10 and 200 milliseconds, forcing the threads to block and wait for several milliseconds.
-The other URL without the delay returns immediately without waiting; with this URL the thread doesn't have to wait a long time to get a response.
+The URL without the delay returns immediately without the extra waiting;
+meaning that the responses from this endpoint are very quick and the thread is not blocked for very long.

-The second thing you can change is the number of the scrape jobs you start.
-Try out what differance it makes when you submit 200 or 400 or even a 1000 scrape task to a pool of platform threads or create as many virtual threads as you have jobs.
+The second thing you can change is the number of scrape tasks you start.
+Try out the difference it makes when you submit 200 or 400 or even a 1000+ scrape task to a pool of platform threads or in the case of virtual threads create as many virtual threads as you have jobs.

-The results may surprise you :-)
+Some of the results will surprise you :-)

 <details>
 <summary>Note</summary>
-Try out lots of task with the delay endpoint.
+To get a good idea of the impact.
+I recommend trying out lots of tasks with the delay endpoint on both virtual and platform threads.
+And the same thing but without the endpoint with the delay.
 </details>

-# REMOVE
-- Let them use a webserver that returns without delay
-- Show that VT are not faster than PT
-- Switch to "normal" behaving end-points  that check the performance improvement

-## (Step 5) - find the pinned virtual thread
+## (Step 5) - Find the pinned virtual thread
-Virtual threads are unmounted when they are blocked like for example, when they are waiting on the response of a web server.
-Unmouting a nice feature but doesn't (yet) always work...
+Virtual threads are unmounted when they are blocked for example, when they are waiting on the response of a web server.
+Unmounting is a powerful feature but doesn't always work (yet)...
-When the unmouting doesn't happen we say that the virtual is pinnend.
-The result is that the Virtual thread and Carrier thread its running on are blocked.
+When the unmounting doesn't happen we say that the virtual is pinned.
+A pinned virtual thread causes not only the virtual thread but also the carrier thread it's running on to be blocked.
+As you may expect this causes performance issues.

-It's up to you to fix the scraper and replace the functionality that causes virtual threads to be pinned.
+Now it's up to you to fix the scraper and replace the functionality that causes virtual threads to be pinned.

-To help you find the method causing issues you can use one the following VM options:
+To help you find the method causing issues you can use one of the following VM options:
 ```text
 -Djdk.tracePinnedThreads=short

 -Djdk.tracePinnedThreads=full
 ```
-Run the web scraper with one of these two options and replace the functionality with one that does not cause the virtual thrads to be pinned.
+Run the web scraper with one of these two options and replace the functionality with one that does not cause the virtual threads to be pinned.
 Try them both out and see what the difference is between the both of them and which one helps you the most to fix the issue.

 <details>
 <summary>Hint</summary>
-Java 9 added a http client that does not block
+Java 9 added an HTTP client that does not block
 </details>

 ## (Step 6) - Set carrier threads (Improve performance branch)
-By default, you get as many carrier thread as there are cores available inside you system.
+By default, you get as many carrier threads as there are cores available inside your system.
 There are two ways to tweak the number of carrier threads that get created.

 Use the following options and see what impact it has on your scraper.